 Canmore is a great stop for those who love their days to be action-packed.
 Located 5 minutes outside of Banff National Park and just 20 minutes from Banff town, Canmore is the perfect base for exploring the Alberta Rockies.
 Though tucked away in nature, Canmore has a bustling downtown city centre full of delicious restaurants, cafes, and culture-rich venues.

-Hiking, mountain biking, canoeing, kayaking and golfing are all easily accessible, fit to fulfill all exploration needs.
+Hiking, mountain biking, canoeing, kayaking and golfing are all easily accessible, and fit to fulfill all exploration needs.
 If you’re looking for a really unique experience, book the Adventure Cave Tour, where a guide will walk you through ancient caves.
 Don’t forget to bring your camera; the scenery will set everything for you – no need to hunt for that perfect shot!

 Route 3: Vancouver → Whistler (plus a coastal trip through the Sunshine Coast)